Support for Patients of Traumatic Brain Injury

 - Include them in all possible family activities while prioritizing their safety.

 - Encourage them to rest often.

 Offer to Run Their Errands

 Even a mild TBI can cause a lack of energy or fatigue in the patient.
 A severe injury could also cause them to struggle with accomplishing basic, everyday tasks.
-But they may feel hesitant in asking for your help due to the fear that they will come across as needy and helpless.
+However, they may hesitate to ask for your help due to the fear that they will come across as needy and helpless.

-You can offer to do some of the tasks for them, such as going to the grocery store, cooking some food, tidying up the kitchen, doing laundry, etc. Instead of waiting for them to ask you for assistance, you should ask them first.
-This way you not only help them but also make them feel that you care for them.
+You can offer to do some tasks for them, such as going to the grocery store, cooking food, tidying up the kitchen, doing laundry, etc. Instead of waiting for them to ask you for assistance, you should ask them first.
+This way, you help and make them feel you care for them.

-Your loved one may just want to stay home after a traumatic brain injury.
-The impact of the physical injury to their brain, in addition to staying in, doing nothing can lead to feelings of depression or anxiety.
-That’s why it’s important for a TBI patient to get out of the house for a few hours on at least some of the days in the week.
+Your loved one may want to stay home after a traumatic brain injury.
+The impact of the physical injury to their brain, in addition to staying in and doing nothing, can lead to feelings of depression or anxiety.
+That's why a TBI patient must leave the house for a few hours, at least some days of the week.